 It was a bold move and one that worked as it got Sega in the news and everyone talking about their products when they otherwise might not have known they existed.

-You can run this strategy if you’re the underdog as you next to nothing to lose.
+You can run this strategy if you’re the underdog as you have next to nothing to lose.
 You can be aggressive and go after your competitor.

 The same is not true when you’re the market leader.
-You’re in the driving seat and you don’t want to to do anything too extreme lest it damages your position.
+You’re in the driving seat and you don’t want to do anything too extreme lest it damages your position.

 Sometimes it pays off!

 Takeaway 2 – A loss leader can be a great business strategy

 Another strategy that Sega used, much to the chagrin of the head office in Japan, was that of a loss leader.